 Internal competition – the first force

 Polish5G will not be a new player on the market.
-Private mobile infrastructure operators – Orange, Play, Polkomtel, T-Mobile, virtual operators – e.g. Virgin and many others, as well as CDMA Nordisk (ND-420) in the 420 MHz band and the emerging national LTE operator in the band already operate on it today.
+Private mobile infrastructure operators – Orange, Play, Polkomtel, T-Mobile, virtual operators – e.g. Virgin and many others, as well as CDMA Nordisk (ND-420) in the 420 MHz bands and the emerging national LTE operator in the band already operate on it today.
 450MHz built by PGE/Inea (PGE-450).
 You can also add an operator dedicated to PKP railway networks, i.e. GSM-R (PKP-GSM-R).

 Therefore, there are many potential competitors, partially fully competing with Polish5G, such as commercial operators, but also half-competing ND-420, which still has the ambition to sell an offer for uniformed services and state-owned companies.
 For some time now, together with its shareholder, Polkomtel, it has been conducting LTE connectivity tests.